shan-wrench/4-DOF_Robot_Arm_Manipulation/README.md

 # Kinematic Analysis of a Robot Arm

 ## Objective
-This mini-project aims to perform a kinematic analysis of a simple robot arm (3 DoF or more) using servo motors.
+This mini-project aims to perform a kinematic analysis of a simple robot arm (4 DOF) using servo motors.
 The analysis includes:
 - Creating a Denavit-Hartenberg (DH) table
 - Computing forward kinematics
 - Deriving inverse kinematics